-Professor Nigel Wright took up the post of Deputy Vice-Chancellor for Research and Innovation at Nottingham Trent University in September 2018.
+Professor Nigel Wright took up the post of Deputy Vice-Chancellor for Research and Enterprise at Nottingham Trent University in September 2018.

 As Deputy Vice-Chancellor, Professor Nigel Wright represents the Vice-Chancellor at external and internal events, and is responsible for influencing thinking in relation to research policy and industrial strategy, both within and beyond the University.
 He provides strategic leadership for the areas of research, innovation, enterprise, partnership and philanthropy.

-Professor Nigel Wright was appointed Deputy Vice-Chancellor for Research and Innovation at Nottingham Trent University in September 2018.
+Professor Nigel Wright was appointed Deputy Vice-Chancellor for Research and Enterprise at Nottingham Trent University in September 2018.

 His previous posts include Pro Vice-Chancellor for Research and Innovation at De Montfort University, Leicester - from 2017 - having initially combined the post with that of Pro Vice-Chancellor and Dean of Technology (September 2015-16).
 Prior to this, he was Head of the School of Civil Engineering at the University of Leeds.